Measuring Community Impact

 Community Development Corporation of Utah – Down Payment Assistance Program

 Community Development Corporation of Utah has been a longstanding partner with Salt Lake City in providing affordable housing opportunities to low to moderate income families.
 CDCU provides homeownership counseling and economic development opportunities for families looking to purchase their first home.
-Using City HOME and CDBG, CDCU has helped make homeownership a reality for hard working families in Salt Lake City.
+Using City HOME and CDBG, CDCU has helped make homeownership a reality for hard-working families in Salt Lake City.

 First Step House – Peer Support Program

 First Step House is a valued partner to Salt Lake City, having received both HOME and CDBG funds to support their mission of providing behavioral health services to the most vulnerable populations in our community.
 The Peer Support Specialist (PSS) is a unique position, as it is staffed by an individual who has successfully navigated the recovery process.
-The Peer Support Specialist, with the assistance of an evidence based curriculum, tailors a wellness recovery plan to help clients pursue skills and resources necessary for independence and self-sufficiency.
+The Peer Support Specialist, with the assistance of an evidence-based curriculum, tailors a wellness recovery plan to help clients pursue the skills and resources necessary for independence and self-sufficiency.
 The Peer Support Program has received CDBG Public Services funding for two years now and is showing promising results in the community.